Xtra-Computing/Cryptocurrency-Graphs-of-Graphs/README.md

 #### Labels
 The `labels.csv` file categorizes each contract across different chains.
 It includes:
-- `Chain`: Specifies the blockchain platform (e.g., Ethereum, Polygon, BSC).
+- `Chain`: Specifies the blockchain platform (e.g., ethereum, polygon, bsc).
 - `Contract`: Lists the contract address or identifier.
 - `Category`: Represents the category of the contract, indexed by the prevalence of contracts within that category (Category 0 contains the most contracts: fraud).